Key takeaways

 Ozempic’s dose titration schedule means it can take up to 2–3 months to reach a fully therapeutic dose, and results become more noticeable as dosage increases.

-Most people see improvements in their blood sugar within 4–8 weeks of taking Ozempic, although HbA1c tests may take at least three months to reflect these changes.
+Most people see improvements in their blood sugar within 4–8 weeks of taking Ozempic, although HbA1c tests may take at least 3 months to reflect these changes.

 People typically lose a small amount of weight in the first month and more significant weight by the third month and beyond, especially at higher doses of Ozempic.

-Many people report reduced appetite and fewer cravings within the first few weeks of treatment, especially for fatty and heavy foods.
+Many people report reduced appetite and fewer cravings within the first few weeks of treatment with injectable Ozempic, especially for fatty or heavy foods.

 Ozempic is FDA-approved for long-term use in people with type 2 diabetes and related health issues like heart or kidney disease.
 Those taking it for weight loss may need to continue taking it for long-term weight management.